 One other very essential WordPress tip for beginner bloggers is about image optimization for faster page loading and search engine optimization.
 Any website that takes minutes to load content is doomed to fail.

 As research shows, website visitors hate the thought of waiting for minutes to see a website loading content.
-Image optimization starts before you upload the pictures to the WordPress media.
+Image optimization starts before you upload the pictures to WordPress media.

 To do this, you need to use image-editing tools such as Photoshop or Illustrator to save the images for web quality, which is usually lighter in weight but maintains the quality.
 Upload the edited images and run your blog through GTmetrix to get a detailed report of your site’s loading speed.

 This report also highlights all changes that need to make the website load faster.
-The best thing about these results is that they include links to detailed step by step guides on how to carry out each optimization in WordPress.
+The best thing about these results is that they include links to detailed step-by-step guides on how to carry out each optimization in WordPress.
 You can also add a Content Delivery Network (CDN) and install a cache plugin to improve the overall speed of your blog.

 10. Make Sure You Undertake Frequent Maintenance for your Blog